Edwards-R/understanding_docs/Next thing/notes.md

 An Understandings system may be run in many formats, from highly complex, specifically designed, custom packages, all the way to a piece of paper or Excel spreadsheet.
 Understandings systems running on lower-technology solutions, such as paper or Excel, are advised to focus on small sub-groupings of < 50 taxa due to the workload of manual management.
 However, it *is* possible to manage larger groupings using lower-technology solutions.

 Understandings are designed to be modular in taxonomic and geographic scope, as well as being non-exclusive in application.
 All Understandings are constructed on the backbone of taxonomic types.
-If two Understandings systems are utilising the same backbone of taxonomic types which, under the International Commission of Biological Nomenclature and International Commission of Zoological Nomenclature, users *should* be, translation of information between any number of Understandings systems is precise and painless.
+If two Understandings systems are utilising the same backbone of taxonomic types, translation of information between any number of Understandings systems is precise and painless.
+Utilising a singular backbone ensures that Understandings are compliant with the International Commission of Biological Nomenclature and International Commission of Zoological Nomenclature.

 > As of right now, the system has not been tested on other biological domains.
 There are no reasons why Understandings would fail when applied to these other domains, but this document will only cover known and tested application of Understandings.

 ## Nomenclature/Taxonomic disjunction
 A nomenclatural disjunction occurs when research determines that the interpretation of a given taxon must change.
 The change does not have to be global, a disjunction may occur within in a limited geographic scope.
 Disjunctions are typically most evident when a taxon is split.
-In such a case, there exists extant data labelled with a name which, without further modification or interpretation, has the potential to refer to multiple taxa.
+In such a case, there exists data labelled with a name which has the potential to refer to multiple taxa, without further modification or interpretation.

 ### Example
-> This section references '*Cryptic species diversity in a widespread bumble bee complex revealed using mitochondrial DNA RFLPs*' by Murray et al, 2008.
+> This section references '*Cryptic species diversity in a widespread bumble bee complex revealed using mitochondrial DNA RFLPs*' by Murray et al., 2008.
 DOI: `10.1007/s10592-007-9394-z`

-In 2008, Murray et al demonstrated that what was known as *Bombus lucorum* in Great Britain and Ireland was a composite of three types:
+In 2008, Murray et al. demonstrated that what *was* known as *Bombus lucorum* in Great Britain and Ireland was a composite of three types:

 - *Bombus lucorum*
 - *Bombus cryptarum*
 - *Bombus magnus*

-The spread of these three taxa is ubiquitous in both geographic and temporal coverage, with no 'generic' method available to separate specimens.The only reliable method of separating these taxa currently remains at redetermination of individual specimens using genetic or chemical methods.
-Accordingly, all extant records of *Bombus lucorum* (as well as historic uses of *Bombus cryptarum* and *Bombus magnus*) are, according to the taxonomic work of Murray et al, to be considered as a mixture of *Bombus lucorum/cryptarum/magnus*.
+The spread of these three taxa is ubiquitous, both geographically and temporally, with no 'generic' method available to separate specimens.
+Currently, the only reliable method of separating these taxa is redetermination of individual specimens using genetic or chemical methods.
+All extant records of *Bombus lucorum* (as well as historic uses of *Bombus cryptarum* and *Bombus magnus*) are, according to the taxonomic work of Murray et al., to be considered as a mixture of *Bombus lucorum/cryptarum/magnus*.

-Examination of the GBIF entry for *Bombus lucorum* as of 2024-09-19 (https://www.gbif.org/species/1340298) still shows a large volume of data for '*Bombus lucorum*' in the geographic region covered by Murray et al. All of this data, other than ~200 records which have been genetically sequenced, is of the mixture rather than the singular type.
+Examination of the GBIF entry for *Bombus lucorum* as of 2024-09-19 (https://www.gbif.org/species/1340298) still shows a large volume of data for '*Bombus lucorum*' in the geographic region covered by Murray et al..
+All of this data, other than ~200 records which have been genetically sequenced, is of the mixture rather than the singular type.
+Because Murray et al.'s work only addresses a limited geographic region, the changes impacts only that limited region.

-The multiple, uncontrolled, interpretations of a singular type, generated by changes, prevent clear communication.
-In turn, poor communication results in lower potential for collaboration.
-A core pillar of the extant taxonomic system is the facilitation of clear communication.
-Accordingly, the creation of a version control solution is a high priority.

-> Because the research performed only addresses a limited geographic region, the change impacts only that limited region.
 No new types were created as a result of this work, meaning that this work references a change in the *application* of types, rather than a change to types themselves.

+The multiple, uncontrolled, interpretations of a singular type prevent clear communication, resulting in lower potential for collaboration.
+The prevention of clear communication conflicts with the existing taxonomic system's goal of facilitating clear communication.
+The creation of a version control solution is therefore a high priority.

 ## An archival format
-Archival formats are formats designed to store information accurately for long periods of time.
+> Archival formats are formats designed to store information accurately for long periods of time.
 Understandings are an archival format for biological nomenclature which use a form of version control to operate.
 Within an Understanding system, any member Understanding may be interrogated to find out which currently valid types are contained within that Understanding.
 As information and knowledge surrounding taxa changes, the Understanding system ensures that nomenclatural changes are applied to member Understandings with the least amount of effort and intervention possible.

 > It should be noted that there are a great many situations where it will take the redetermination of a specimen (or voucher of a specimen) in order to arrive at a modern single-type interpretation.
 In such situations, the Understandings system will return the collection of *potential* member types.